 Firm policies, controls, and procedures

 In the UK, by law, accounting firms are required to establish and maintain robust AML policies, controls and procedures.
 The legislative framework mandating these requirements includes the Money Laundering Regulations 2017 (MLR 2017).
-Section 19 of MLR 2017 requires firms to have appropriate and risk-sensitive policies, controls and procedures in place, covering aspects such as customer due diligence, record-keeping, internal controls, risk assessment and management, and the monitoring of compliance.
+Regulation 19 of MLR 2017 requires firms to have appropriate and risk-sensitive policies, controls and procedures in place, covering aspects such as client due diligence (CDD), record-keeping, internal controls, risk assessment and management, and the monitoring of compliance.

 AML Firm Policies